 Which is the right strategy for your team?

-Git as a backup.
-Choose this strategy if your team is completely new to Git and needs a gentle learning curve.
+Git as a backup: Consider this strategy if your team is completely new to Git and needs a gentle learning curve.
 This is not a long-term strategy to adopt.

-Feature branch model.
-This option is great for teams that rapidly iterate and want to prioritize agility — Gearset uses this strategy and it allows us to release multiple times a day.
+Feature branch model: Another great option for teams new to Git or those wanting to rapidly iterate and prioritize agility — Gearset uses this strategy and it allows us to release multiple times a day.
 If your process requires more stage-gates and checks along the way, this may not work for your longer dev cycles.

-Protected master branch.
-Teams that want to emphasize rigorous testing over fast delivery might choose this model.
-But this model creates a queue where items requiring longer test cycles can hold up other changes until promoted.
+Protected master branch model: Teams that want to emphasize rigorous testing over fast delivery might choose this model.
+But this model creates a queue where items requiring longer test cycles can hold up other changes until promoted, and a learning curve to only take specific elements forward.

-Expanded branch model.
-This choice is the best choice for teams that want smaller releases with multiple stage gates for testing.
+Expanded branching model: This choice is the best choice for teams that want smaller releases with multiple stage gates for different types of testing.
 It allows for an asynchronous approach to releases, because pieces of work can be promoted through your environments individually.
-So your team can say things like, “JIRA 34533 is in UAT awaiting sign-off for release to Production.”
+So your team can say things like, “JIRA 34533 is in UAT awaiting sign-off for release to production”.
+If you need to consistently build on existing work or are conscious of how many stages there are in your release flow and their need for synchronization, there may be better alternatives.

 Where can I learn more?